Dangerous and offensive trades: Institutional consolidation (1870s–1880s)

 Local authorities could refuse permission to set up these businesses, impose penalties, and make by-laws to control their effects.
 The act also made it a duty of the local authority to initiate legal action if a trade was certified to be a nuisance to health.

 Extension regulation (1890s-Present)

-The Public Health Acts Amendment Act of 1907 modernized the 1875 provisions: it gave local authorities broader discretion to declare any trade “offensive” by order, rather than relying purely on a fixed blacklist.
+The Public Health Acts Amendment Act 1907 (7 Edw.
+7. c.
+53) modernized the 1875 provisions: it gave local authorities broader discretion to declare any trade “offensive” by order, rather than relying purely on a fixed blacklist.

 Separately, concerns over occupational health also led to specific regulation of hazardous industry.
 In 1895, a formal “Dangerous Trades Committee” was established to examine severe health risks in various industries (such as lead, mercury, arsenic, and phosphorus) and advise on regulation.

 Later laws, such as the Factories Act 1961, consolidated many regulations regarding workplace health, safety, and welfare.

-Individual Countries
+Individual countries

 Barbados

 In Barbados, the following are considered offensive trades: